Curt Swan

 actress Noel Neill and Jimmy Olsen actor Jack Larson from

-series from Impel Marketing.
-In 1992, Swan and Anderson were featured on individual trading cards
+Impel Marketing.
+In 1992, Swan and Anderson were featured on individual trading cards in

 Curt Swan openly disapproved of the 1992